Esotropia: Causes, Diagnosis and Treatment

 In cases where other treatments are ineffective, surgery may be recommended.
 Surgical procedures for esotropia involve adjusting the position or tension of the eye muscles to achieve better alignment.
 Post-surgical therapy may be needed to maintain the results.

-Living with esotropia can be challenging, but with proper management and treatment, many individuals lead normal, fulfilling lives.
-Regular follow-ups with an eye care professional are essential to monitor the condition and make necessary adjustments to the treatment plan.
+Living with esotropia, including congenital esotropia and alternating esotropia, can be challenging, but with proper management and treatment, many individuals lead normal, fulfilling lives.
+Regular follow-up with an eye-care professional to monitor disease and modify the treatment regimen as required is necessary.

 Support and Resources